cristianoliveira/ergo/README.md

 `System Settings > Network > Network Proxy > Automatic`

-For other distributions, check your network manager and look for proxy configuration.
+For other distributions, check your network manager for proxy configuration.
 Use browser configuration as an alternative.

 ### Browser configuration